fibo/fibo.github.io/_posts/2023-03-23-my-workflow.md

   <h3>List of labels</h3>

   <ul>
-    <li><b>Needs refinement</b>: the card requires more details or needs to be subdivided into smaller cards.
-This label may be assigned while the story is in progress if something unexpected happens.</li>

     <li><b>Bug</b>: describes a mistake or problem to be solved.
 Usually they have a higher priority.</li>

     <li><b>Nice to have</b>: a story that provides value but it is not critical.
 Usually they have a higher priority.</li>